rymanacevedo/rymanacevedo/README.md

 # Ryan Acevedo
-## Full Stack Engineer, education liason, writer
+## AI Engineer

 Hello!
 I'm Ryan Acevedo.
 Thanks for visiting my GitHub profile.
-9 plus years in the industry and I don't plan on stopping!
-I specialize in the EdTech Healthcare industry, learning about HIPAA compliance and delivering AAA/WCAG compliant web apps.
-My journey in tech has been deeply rewarding, and I’m passionate about leveraging technology for underserved communities.
+10 plus years in the industry and I don't plan on stopping!

 ## 🚀 Skills and Experience